 The four community-based schools we operate are at the center of our work and have been set up in partnership with the local communities to offer refuge for like-minded young people looking to improve their lives.
-Each day, our schools serve over 1,000 students from primary school to university.
+Each day, we serve over 1,000 students from primary school to university.